shikhar360/portolyzer/README.md

 - Trending NFT Collections:- Discover the latest trends in the NFT space with our trending NFT collections section.

+- Historic Token Prices ;- You will be able to see the historic token prices for the contract address you have provided or the native token as well

 ## Tech Stack